SC says firecracker ban not against any community | Law-Order

 SC says firecracker ban not against any community

-The Supreme Court Thursday dispelled the impression that it was against particular group or community by banning firecrackers and said it cannot allow violation of rights of citizens under the guise of enjoyment.A bench of Justices M R Shah and A S Bopanna made it clear that it wants full implementation of its orders.Under the guise of enjoyment you manufacturers cannot play with lives of citizens.
+The Supreme Court Thursday dispelled the impression that it was against a particular group or community by banning firecrackers and said it cannot allow violation of rights of citizens under the guise of enjoyment.A bench of Justices M R Shah and A S Bopanna made it clear that it wants full implementation of its orders to send a message that it is here to protect the rights of people and can even pass an order for CBI investigation concerning those manufacturers who are selling fake green crackers.Under the guise of enjoyment, you manufacturers cannot play with the lives of citizens.

 - Country: